19hours/sg-statutes/Acts/Co-operative Societies Act.md

 ### Deposits by or on behalf of minors

-27\.—(1) A society may receive deposits from or for the benefit of minors and it shall be lawful for a society to pay them the interest which may become due on the deposits.
+27\.—(1) A credit society may receive deposits from or for the benefit of minors and it shall be lawful for a credit society to pay them the interest which may become due on the deposits.
 A deposit made by a minor may, together with the interest accrued thereon, be paid to that minor; and a deposit made on behalf of a minor may, together with the interest accrued thereon, be paid to the guardian of that minor for the use of the minor.

+[23/2008 wef 20/10/2008]

-(2) The receipt of a minor or guardian for money paid to him under this section shall be a sufficient discharge of the liability of the society in respect of that money.
+(2) The receipt of a minor or guardian for money paid to him under this section shall be a sufficient discharge of the liability of the credit society in respect of that money.

+[23/2008 wef 20/10/2008]

 ### Contracts with members of society who are minors